Introduction to solutions

 More information: Dependency tracking for solution components

-Microsoft Dynamics CRM natively supports multiple languages.
+Microsoft Dynamics 365 natively supports multiple languages.
 Whenever a language pack (sometimes referred to as a ”MUI pack”) is installed, user interface elements can be displayed in a different language.

 There are a number of different tactics you should apply based on the type of solution components included in your solution.
 More information: Create solutions that support multiple languages